arazmj/gerdu/README.md

 # GoCache

-GoCache is a thread-safe key-value in-memory database server written in GoLang Currently it supports two eviction policy LFU (Least Frequently Used) and LRU (Least Recently Used)
+GoCache is a thread-safe key-value in-memory database server written in GoLang.
+Currently it supports two eviction policy LFU (Least Frequently Used) and LRU (Least Recently Used)
 ```
  -capacity int